This post was updated on January 30, 2023

 Deck stain removers can be applied to almost any exterior wood surface or deck to aid in proper cleaning and prepping for stain.
 Stain removers are commonly applied using a garden type pump sprayer but may also be applied using a soft brush.

 Deck stain removers are very aggressive and will emulsify most semi-transparent and semi-solid deck stains.
 For hard to remove stains several applications may be necessary.
 Deck stain removers may not remove all deck stains especially some solid stains or paints.

-Deck stain remover is a great way to aid in proper cleaning and prepping wood for a new stain application.
+The deck stain remover is a great way to aid in proper cleaning and prepping wood for a new stain application.
 The lack of removing deck stains leads to excessive buildup, darkening, and peeling.
-Deck stain does not adhere well to other deck stain, so removing a failed deck stain prior to a new application is definitely the best option to ensure excellent results.
+Deck stains do not adhere well to other deck stains, so removing a failed deck stain prior to a new application is definitely the best option to ensure excellent results.